kristopolous/DRR/indycast.net/about.md

     {"url": "kpcc.indycast.net:8930", "latency": 2.451361894607544, "uptime": 5250, "disk": 2000112}
     ]

-As you can see, the server query presents this in a JSON array for our convenience.
+The server query presents the output as valid JSON to do with it whatever you please.

+##### Graphical comprehension

 If you'd like to find out what the station coverage is, there's a graph-drawing tool that tells you.